-Co-Founders of MarketSnacks Balance Graduate School and a Successful Acquisition
+Founders of MarketSnacks Balance Grad.
+School & Acquisition

 Since we last talked to Jack Kramer and Nick Martell, Co-Founder of MarketSnacks, they’ve been busy.
 In a little over a year, they’ve scaled their company, launched a newsletter, and negotiated an acquisition by Robinhood.
 On top of becoming Robinhood Snacks, Jack and Nick both made big decisions when it came to their MBA programs.
 Learn the story of their acquisition and how business school helped them get there: